 The Burnt Shadows theme of post-colonialism can be seen in the novel.
 The effects of colonialism on people’s lives, the social changes caused by colonialism, partition of India and the migration to Pakistan have been depicted in the novel. ” You write about a Nagasaki filled with foreigners. “

 War and Displacement

-War and displacement are also themes in this novel.
+War and displacement are also Burnt Shadows Themes.
 This displacement has become more traumatic when linked with the extensive human tragedy of the dropping of an atomic bomb in World War.

 As it is stated, “I’ve lived through Hitler, Stalin, the Cold War, the British Empire, segregation, apartheid, God knows what.”

 Shamsie’s novel unveils the story of a series of traumatic displacement of the Pakistani prisoner, his Japanese mother, his Indian father, and his Afghan friend from the colonized world.

 Another Burnt Shadows Theme is of Feminism that has been portrayed in the novel.
 Shamsie has shown three major women characters of Burnt Shadows including Hiroko Tanaka, Elizabeth Burton, and Kim Burton.